-This 9/11 Budweiser Commercial Only Aired Once, But Gave Me Chills That’ll Last A LifetimeFamilyPet
+This 9/11 Budweiser Commercial Only Aired Once, But It Will Give You Chills That’ll Last A LifetimeFamilyPet

 The Budweiser Clydesdales are an iconic symbol of American culture.
 It’s one of those things that you can always identify with, whether you like the Budweiser brand or not.
 The commercials that they put out are always classy, well put together, and are a reminder of what the term “American” really means.

 The ad in the video below gives me chills every single time I watch it.
 It was created as a symbol of hope for the American people.
 This was only aired ONE TIME, during Super Bowl XXXVI in 2002, and it didn’t resurface again until 2008 when posted on YouTube.